Built-in Plugin

 false

-For the configuration of file reviewers or assignees, if the reviewers or assignees for the currently changed file are specified in the configuration, they will be added as reviewers or assignees.
+File reviewers or assignees configuration.
+If the configuration includes reviewers or assignees for the current changed file, they will be added as reviewers or assignees.

 Effective when type